 I love a good cleanse and detox.
 When you talk about healthy living, there is nothing healthier than cleaning out and strengthening your system.
 The goal of any good detox should be to clear out toxins in some way shape form or fashion.
-The most common way this is done in relation to detox drinks is, by combining healthy fruits and vegetables with detoxifying properties (antioxidants).
+The most common way to do this in relation to detox drinks is, by combining healthy fruits and vegetables with detoxifying properties (antioxidants).
 Here are my top 5 simple and easy detoxes that will provide added benefit to your health and well being:

 1. Lemon Water Detox

 This is the simplest one on the list!
 Lemon water detoxes are great because in addition to being easy to make, it has a multitude of health benefits.
-Thanks to the lemon, It is a great source of vitamin C, promotes weight loss, helps with digestion, and improves skin and oral health.
+Thanks to the lemon, It’s a great source of vitamin C, promotes weight loss, helps with digestion, and improves skin and oral health.